jahokas/Peer-reviews/README.md

 **The business concept**

 The coffee shops infuse nordic vegetarian cusine and pastries with nordic design cutlery.
-The design is presented in coffee shops.
+The design table-ware is presented in coffee shops.
 Customers can purchase nordic tableware such as cups, mugs, jugs, serving dish, bowls and serving dishes in online store.

 **The customer profile**